 Iran's defense budget generally runs about 4% of GDP.
 Of the defense budget, about two-thirds funds the IRGC and its subordinate units, and about one-third funds the regular military (Artesh) and its units.
 Iran's national budget is about \$300 billion.
-President Trump stated in his May 8, 2018, announcement of the U.S. withdrawal from the JCPOA that Iran has increased 40% since the JCPOA has been implemented.
-Other sources say the increase has been a more modest 30% since 2015.45 Incorporating the increase, Iran's 2018-2019 defense budget is about \$20-25 billion.46 The increase since the JCPOA was forged is likely due to improved revenues from sales of crude oil and other goods resulting from JCPOA-related sanctions relief.
+President Trump stated in his May 8, 2018, announcement of the U.S. withdrawal from the JCPOA that Iran's defense budget has increased 40% since the JCPOA has been implemented.
+Other sources say the increase has been a more modest 30% since 2015.47 Incorporating the increase, Iran's 2018-2019 defense budget is about \$20-\$25 billion.48 The increase since the JCPOA was forged is likely due to improved revenues from sales of crude oil and other goods resulting from JCPOA-related sanctions relief.
+By contrast, GCC combined defense spending is expected by defense industry experts to reach \$100 billion in 2019.49